Medicare in Pennsylvania

 What is Medicare Advantage?

 In Pennsylvania in 2018, 40% of Medicare beneficiaries were enrolled in Medicare Advantage plans (at that point, nationwide Medicare Advantage enrollment covered 34% of Medicare beneficiaries).
-But by late 2022, private Medicare coverage enrollment had grown to 49% of Pennsylvania’s Medicare population (nationwide, Medicare Advantage accounted for about 46% of all beneficiaries at that point).
-Enrollment in Medicare Advantage plans has been steadily increasing since the early 2000s, and Medicare Advantage enrollment in Pennsylvania is running slightly higher than the national average.
+But by September 2024, private Medicare coverage enrollment had grown to 53% of Pennsylvania’s Medicare population.1

 Medicare beneficiaries can switch between Medicare Advantage and Original Medicare during the annual election period in the fall, which runs from October 15 to December 7 each year, with coverage effective January 1.
 There is also a Medicare Advantage open enrollment period in the first quarter of the year (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can change to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.